U.S. finds no wrongdoing in Yasmin patent settlement

-WASHINGTON (Reuters) - U.S. antitrust regulators found no wrongdoing in a deal made four years ago between German drugmaker Bayer AG (BAYGn.DE) and a division of Teva Pharmaceuticals (TEVA.TA) to end patent litigation over the popular Yasmin birth control pill.
+WASHINGTON, Oct 2 (Reuters) - U.S. antitrust regulators found no wrongdoing in a deal made four years ago between German drugmaker Bayer AG and a division of Teva Pharmaceuticals to end patent litigation over the popular Yasmin birth control pill.

 The FTC had been looking at the deal made by Bayer and Barr Laboratories, which was purchased by Teva, in 2008 to settle what was then a three-year fight over whether Barr infringed on Bayer’s “Yasmin” patent to make its own generic contraceptives.